mnogueron/react-easy-panzoom/README.md

 # react-easy-panzoom
-__🚧 Please be advised that this library is currently under construction and might change quickly  🚧__

-Wrapper to enable pan and zoom features for any React component
+React components that enables pan and zoom features for any component.

 ## Installation
 react-panzoom requires React 16 or later.